reyyghi/rhd_bowling/readme.md

-# This is the ESX, QBOX & OX Vesion of Bowling Script
+# This is the ESX, QBOX & OX Version of Bowling Script

 # Dependencies
 [ox_lib](https://github.com/overextended/ox_lib/releases)